tessogamba/case-management-analytics-pipeline-power-bi/README.md

 ## Data Quality Framework

 Every cleaned column outputs one of three DQ signals.
-This means the cleaning layer and the reporting layer are unified, no separate DQ pipeline required.
+This means the cleaning layer and the reporting layer are unified; no separate DQ pipeline required.

-An unpivoted DQ table approach was evaluated but rejected due to volume: unpivoting 13 columns across 83,000+ client records produces 1M+ rows which exceeds practical import mode limits.
+An unpivoted DQ table approach was evaluated but rejected due to volume: unpivoting 13 columns across 80,000+ client records produces 1M+ rows, which exceeds practical import mode limits.
 Instead, DQ is measured directly from cleaned dimension tables using multi-condition OR filters, producing efficient headline metrics.
 Per-field breakdown is available via visual-level filters on the Data Quality dashboard page.

 ---